 A GDPR Notice is a notice that you can serve on any organisation which is processing your data.
 This might be a newspaper publisher, a website operator, or the operator of a website discussion forum.
 Search engine operators have different responsibilities and possibly different defences to a claim under GDPR and it might be the case, that the same defence is not going to be available to a website operator.

 Serving a GDPR Notice on website operators is a powerful tool that anyone who wants links removed from Google searches should consider.
 In many cases, you should, in fact, consider serving a GDPR Notice on the website operators first, but this might not always be a good idea, particularly, if you believe that the website operator is going to publish your GDPR Notice on their website and by doing this, make things worse for you.

 There is a misconception that a right to be forgotten is a request that you can only submit to search engine providers, such as Google and Bing.
 It is true that a right to be forgotten right was given initially by the European court in relation to the removal of unwanted search links from Google.

-However, in essence, a right to be forgotten request is a (very) short version of a GDPR Notice that was devised by the major search engine providers to make it easy for people to submit removal request from internet search results.
+However, in essence, a right to be forgotten request, as it is presented by some search engine operators is a (very) short version of a GDPR Notice that was devised by the major search engine providers to make it easy for people to submit removal request from internet search results.